IntentArchitect/Docs/articles/whats-new/2024/12/index.md

   - **[Multi-tenancy Route Strategy](#multi-tenancy-route-strategy)** - In a multi-tenancy application, determine the tenant from a route parameter.
   - **[Service Designer authorization improvements](#service-designer-authorization-improvements)** - New Security module, consolidation of security stereotypes and additional authorization requirements can now be represented.
   - **[ASP.NET Core MVC Module](#aspnet-core-mvc-module)** - View stubs and basic MVC controllers can now be generated for, and which dispatch to, Services in the Service designer.
+  - **[Azure Functions upgradeable to Isolated Processes for .NET 8](#azure-functions-upgradeable-to-isolated-processes-for-net-8)** - Azure Functions for Isolated Processes are now accessible in Intent Architect.

 ## Update details